 Catholic Community Services

 Catholic Community Services is the largest private social service agency in Western Washington, serving over 50,000 people each year.
 Ninety percent of those served are at or below the poverty level.

 For more information please visit their website at http://www.ccsww.org, or call the CCSWW Tahoma Center at 253.502.2600.

 CCS is always looking for foster parents and respite foster parents.
 Foster parents and respite foster parents will receive stipends.
 Spanish speakers are needed.
 Call 253.502.2745 Para información específica del Programa Internacional de Cuidado de Crianza llame al 253.502.2767.

 The Hospitality Kitchen and Nativity House Drop-In Center

 The Hospitality Kitchen is located next door to St. Leo Church.
-Volunteers are welcome Monday through Friday between 6:30 AM and 12:30 PM.
-Serving on average 800 meals a day, the Hospitality Kitchen is one of the largest hot meal programs for the homeless community in Washington State.
+Volunteers are welcome Monday through Friday between 6:30 AM and 12:30 PM, and Tuesday and Wednesday 6:30 AM - 5 PM, extended hours.
+Serving on average 1,200 meals a day, the Hospitality Kitchen is one of the largest hot meal programs for the homeless community in Washington State.

 Line ServerFor more information regarding volunteer needs and opportunities contact Volunteer Coordinator/Program Assistant – Homeless and Adult Services at 253.502.2763.